jwkwon0817/spring-basic-study/README.md

 1. Clone the repository to your local machine using Git: `git clone https://github.com/jwkwon0817/spring-basic-study.git`
 2. Open the project in your preferred IDE.
-3. Build the project using Maven.
+3. Build the project using Gradle.
 4. Run the sample code in the IDE or from the command line.

 ## Acknowledgements